EdDaWord/Angular2vsReactRedux/README.md

   ##### Props
   - The variables passed in by the component's parent.
   - Read only, Components are “pure” functions.
-They do not modify the props that they’re passed
+They do not modify the props that they’re passed.

   ##### [Event Handling](https://facebook.github.io/react/docs/handling-events.html)
   - For event handling to work, extra binding must be done within the constructor of a component. `this.onAddPersonClick = this.onAddPersonClick.bind(this);`